joan41868/hethers.js/packages/constants/README.md

 This sub-module is part of the [hethers project](https://github.com/hashgraph/hethers.js).
 It is a fork of the original [ethers project](https://github.com/ethers-io/ethers.js) sub-module.

-It contains many frequently used constants when dealing with Ethereum.
+It contains many frequently used constants when dealing with Hedera Hashgraph.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/constants/).